Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Problem Definition and Preliminaries

-Event-level DP means that information about each individual event remains private.
-In many cases, event-level DP is a suitable guarantee of privacy, e.g., individuals might be happy to disclose their routine trip to work while unwilling to share the occasional detour.
-The definition of event-level DP is also adopted by other works such as~\cite{ccs:chen2017pegasus,stoc:dwork2010differential,tissec:chan2011private}.
+\mypara{Justification of Event-Level DP} Although event-level DP only protects one value, it is a suitable guarantee in many cases.
+For example, individuals might be happy to disclose their routine trip to work while unwilling to share the occasional detour.
+Note that the data model is general and $V$ can also come from multiple users.
+For example, $V$ consists of the customers' expenditure from a grocery store, and we want to protect some unusual transaction.
+Moreover, our model is a generalization of the basic model where every value is binary~\cite{focs:dwork2010boosting,tissec:chan2011private}, and can be used in building private algorithms with trusted hardware~\cite{soda:chan2019foundations}.

-Compared to the centralized setting, the local version of DP offers a stronger level of protection, because each value is reported to the server in a perturbed form.
-The user's privacy is still protected even if the server is malicious.
-For each value $v$ in the stream of $V$, we have the following guarantee: \begin{definition}[$(\epsilon, \delta)$-LDP] An algorithm $\AA(\cdot)$ satisfies $(\epsilon, \delta)$-local differential privacy ($(\epsilon, \delta)$-LDP), where $\epsilon, \delta \geq 0$, if and only if for any pair of input values $v, v'$, and any set O of possible outputs of $\AA$, we have
+\mypara{{Extension to Event-Level LDP}} We also work in the local version of DP~\cite{siamcomp:kasiviswanathan2011can}.
+Compared to the centralized setting, local DP offers a stronger level of protection{trust model}, because each value is reported to the server in a perturbed form.
+The user's privacy{Privacy} is protected even if the server is malicious.
+For each value $v$ in the stream of $V$, we have the following guarantee: \begin{definition}[$(\epsilon, \delta)$-LDP] An algorithm $\AA(\cdot)$ satisfies $(\epsilon, \delta)$-local differential privacy ($(\epsilon, \delta)$-LDP), if and only if for any pair of input values $v, v'$, and any set O of possible outputs of $\AA$, we have

-\end{definition} Typically, $\delta = 0$ in LDP.
+\end{definition} Typically, $\delta = 0$ in LDP{~\cite{sp:WangLJ18,icde:WangXYZ19,sigmod:li2019estimating,jasa:Warner65} (one reason is that many LDP protocols are built on randomized response~\cite{jasa:Warner65}, which ensures $\delta=0$}).
 Thus we simplify the notation and call it $\epsilon$-LDP.
 The notion of LDP differs from DP in that each user perturbs the data before sending it out and thus do not need to trust the server under LDP.
-In this paper, we focus on both the DP and the LDP setting.